agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Claims**: [1] is [2].

-**Example**: Randomly sampled in R 10000 numbers from Poisson with lambda=1 (doesn't look normal at all) and these are the findings:
+**Example**: Randomly sampled in R was, 10000 numbers from Poisson with lambda=1 (doesn't look normal at all).
+And these are the findings:

 - n_sample=100
 - sd(population)/sqrt(100)=0.10008 [2]